Hagoort/Enviro-Plus-Web-Addons/README.md

 API_KEY = "Your API-KEY" # Your API-KEY
 LAT = Your latitude  # Your latitude
 LON = Your longitude  # Your longitude
+Next to .py file you also need the .html file in templates directory and .js file in static directory

 Make an free API call no more than once in 10 minutes for your location otherwise you will be blocked.
 The update frequency of the OpenWeather model is not higher than once in 10 minutes.